👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 Then:

-- Select a model from the menu, or paste a custom model URI.
+- Select a vision-language model from the menu, or paste a custom model URI.

 - Wait for the model to download (first run) and load.